altcmdio/package/README.md

 cd my-project
 code -n .

-# `altcmdio/workspace` creates a devcontainer environment
-# run things like `yarn install` from within the devcontainer
+# `altcmdio/workspace` creates a devcontainer environment; run things like `yarn install` from within the devcontainer itself
 ```